MayMalzahn/Azeroth-HeroesV1/README.md

 Cut features:
 Wanted to be able to calculate if you had a full team on the team page (1 tank, 1 healer, 3 dps) but I have run out of time to fully impliment and test this.

-Should not be able to add characters of different factions to the same team.
-Cut due to time constraints.
+ADDED!Should not be able to add characters of different factions to the same team.
+Cut due to time constraints.!

 Wanted the character name, class, and realm to be beside the portrait on the home and team pages, rather than below.
 Cut because CSS makes me want to tear my hair out, and I could not get it working.